The 2021 Application Season is underway

-- Read the program guidelines
+- Read the program guidelines.

-- Fill out the "Request a site visit" form
+- Fill out/submit the Request a site visit form.

 If your project is approved

-- Keep track of your expenses including all receipts
+- Keep track of your expenses including all receipts.

 - Issues come up.
 If you think you need to make a change to your plan, contact us for approval

-- Take photos!
+- Take lots of photos!
 Before, during, and after.
-You’ll need these for submitting your project report
+You’ll need photos to submit in your project report.